Space Training and Readiness Command: Resurrection as Space Training and Readiness Command

 The first mention of STARCOM during planning for the Space Force was in a 18 March 2019 briefing given by Task Force Tango, a planning group within Air Force Space Command and its mission was finalized later that year.
 In December 2020, the Space Training and Readiness Command Task Force was created, with Brigadier General Shawn Bratton, an Air National Guard officer, serving as planning lead and Chief Master Sergeant James P. Seballes senior enlisted leader.

 The creation of STARCOM was announced on 30 June 2020 as one of three field commands in the Space Force.
 It was scheduled to be activated in 2021.
 In the interim, the Space Training and Readiness Delta (Provisional) was activated on 24 July 2020 under Space Operations Command to consolidate the various space training and education units from the United States Air Force that was realigned to the Space Force.
 Reporting to Space Operations Command, STAR Delta (P) served as the precursor organization to STARCOM while its establishment was still being planned.

 On 23 August 2021, STARCOM was activated as the Space Force's first field command following the inactivation of STAR Delta (P).
 Brigadier General Shawn Bratton took command as the first commander of STARCOM and Chief Master Sergeant Seballes became its first senior enlisted leader.
 Following the activation of STARCOM, five subordinate deltas were also activated that serves as the main structure of the new field command.
 Colonel Peter J. Flores, who served as STAR Delta (P) commander, took command of Space Delta 12.
 The field command's headquarters is temporarily located at Peterson Space Force Base while its permanent headquarters will be selected following a base selection process.

+In May 2023, the Department of the Air Force announced that Space Training and Readiness Command's permanent home would be Patrick Space Force Base, Florida.
+It also announced that Space Delta 10 would also be moving from the U.S. Air Force Academy to Patrick SFB, Space Delta 11 would move from Schriever SFB to Kirtland Air Force Base, and that Space Delta 12 would stay at Schriever SFB.